ev3dev/ev3dev.github.io/docs/tutorials/using-pixy-camera.md

 ## Intro

-The CMUcam5 Pixy camera is available in a version designed for LEGO MIndstorms.
+The CMUcam5 Pixy camera is available in a version designed for LEGO Mindstorms.
 In this tutorial we explain how to use it with ev3dev and python.
 General information about Pixy for LEGO MIndstorms can be found on Charmed Lab's [wiki-page](http://cmucam.org/projects/cmucam5/wiki/LEGO_Wiki).